 We all have been in unexpected life storms.
-How you respond to them, you will see victory even during high winds and waves which is frightening?
+How you respond to them, either you will be consumed by the winds and waves of it, or you will have the victory over it.
+If you can stand and get through the storm, you will see victory even during high winds and waves which is frightening?
 No matter who you are, you have probably been in a storm.
 We have all been there, caught in the midst, wondering how we got here.
 You wonder, where is God in this storm?

 Every trial is an opportunity for God to teach us more about Himself, to reveal Himself to us in a new way.
 Each difficulty and struggle open the door for God to display His power in our lives.
 Trust Him to do what only He can do.
 He sees.
 He cares.
 And He is able.